Buttery Upside-Down Pecan Butter Cake

 - Preheat the oven to 325°F.

-- Next, in a large mixing bowl, combine the brown sugar, granulated sugar, and softened butter.
-Using a hand mixer on low speed, blend until the mixture is light and fluffy.
-Add the eggs one at a time, mixing well after each addition.
-Stir in the vanilla extract.
-Step 3.
-Combine In a separate bowl, whisk together the flour and baking powder.
+- Combine In a separate bowl, whisk together the flour and baking powder.
 Gradually add the dry ingredients and pecan milk to the butter mixture, alternating between the two.
 Mix on low speed, one cup at a time, just until combined.
 Be careful not to overmix, as the batter may begin to curdle.

-- Brown Sugar Glaze Toast the pecans in a medium saucepan over medium heat, stirring continuously until they’re evenly roasted and fragrant.
+- Toast the pecans in a medium saucepan over medium heat, stirring continuously until they’re evenly roasted and fragrant.
 Transfer them to a baking sheet and let them cool.
 In the same saucepan, melt the butter, stirring constantly until it becomes golden brown.
 Add the brown sugar, corn syrup, and roasted pecans, and stir over low heat for a few minutes until the glaze thickens.

 - Assemble and Bake